Search...Search plugins and themes...

 • Obsidian desktop app 1.12.0 or newer.

-• Codex CLI installed, authenticated, and available as codex, or a custom executable path configured in the plugin settings.
+• Codex CLI installed, authenticated, and available as codex, or configured with an absolute executable path in Codex Panel settings.

 • A vault where Codex is allowed to work according to your Codex CLI configuration.